GiorgioMorales/giorgiomorales.github.io/content/event/GREYC2025-talk/index.md

   postcode:
   country: France

+summary: 🎤 I will be presenting my dissertation work on Symbolic Regression at GREYC on April 3rd.
+abstract: '📚 One of the goals of science is to discover laws that serve as causal explanations for the observable world.
+Such discoveries may stem from distilling experimental data into analytical equations that allow interpretation of their underlying natural laws.
+This process is known as equation learning or symbolic regression (SR).
+Nevertheless, most SR methods prioritize minimizing prediction error over identifying the governing equations, often producing overly complex or inaccurate expressions.
+To address this, in this talk, I present a decomposable SR method that generates interpretable multivariate expressions leveraging transformer models, genetic algorithms (GAs), and genetic programming (GP).
+It first generates multiple univariate skeletons that capture the functional relationship between each variable and the system’s response.
+These skeletons are systematically merged using evolutionary approaches, ensuring interpretability throughout the process.
+The method was evaluated on problems with controlled and varying degrees of noise, demonstrating lower or comparable interpolation and extrapolation errors compared to two GP-based and two neural SR methods.
+Unlike these methods, this approach consistently learned expressions that matched the original mathematical structure.
+'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.